 This is the second strategic plan and starts from the renewed enthusiasm and desire to continue working to implement our Mission – transforming the social reality of Mumbai, guaranteeing the respect for Human Rights, and access to a life worthy of all communities without discrimination.
 Our Vision will be fulfilled when Mumbai is free of poverty and where all its citizens, equally, have their rights guaranteed.

-In order to achieve effective management of all projects, track achievements and goals as well as maintain complete accountability and transparency, the “Monitoring and Evaluation (M & E) Department” of Mumbai Smiles oversees all project activities and evaluates the results through a three-tier mechanism:
+In order to achieve effective management of all projects, track achievements and goals as well as maintain complete accountability and transparency, the “Monitoring and Evaluation (M & E) Department” of Mumbai Smiles oversees all project activities and evaluates the results through the following steps:

 To talk about development, it is essential to work side by side with the communities for which the projects are developed.
 Therefore, it is essential to apply the needs of the beneficiaries to the needs for the design and development of the projects.